Code-the-Dream-School/node-essentials/assignments/assignment7-prisma.md

 # Assignment 7: Advanced Prisma ORM Features

 ## Learning Objectives

-- Implement eager loading to optimize database queries and eliminate N+1 problems
+- Implement eager loading to optimize database queries and eliminate N+1 query problem
 - Use groupBy operations for data aggregation and analytics
 - Implement database transactions for data consistency
 - Perform batch operations for better performance
 - Use advanced Prisma query patterns and filtering
 - Implement raw SQL with $queryRaw when needed
-- Apply performance optimization techniques
+- Apply performance optimization techniques using Prisma’s advanced query capabilities.

 ## Assignment Overview

 Building on your existing Prisma application from Lesson 6b, you'll enhance it with advanced features learned in Lesson 7.
 You'll add analytics endpoints, implement complex queries, and optimize performance while maintaining the same API structure.

 ## Prerequisites

 - Completed Lesson 6b with a working Prisma application
 - PostgreSQL database with users and tasks tables
 - Basic understanding of Prisma ORM operations